 The TBM-3E was the last production variant of the Avenger; production was finally shut down after the surrender of Japan in August 1945.
 Eastern had built three prototypes of the “XTBM-4”, with a number of improvements and manufacturing changes, but with the end of the conflict, TBM-4 production contracts were canceled.
 Eastern had delivered 7,546 Avengers to that time.

 The Royal Canadian Navy TBMs

-The above info on squadrons is from R. Walker (Canadian Military Aircraft Serial Numbers) and L. Pettipas (The Grumman Avenger in the Royal Canadian Navy.
+The info on squadrons (below) is from R. Walker (Canadian Military Aircraft Serial Numbers) and L. Pettipas (The Grumman Avenger in the Royal Canadian Navy.
 1988)

 One of the primary postwar users of the Avenger was the Royal Canadian Navy, which obtained 125 former US Navy TBM-3E Avengers in two batches: 75 in the spring to fall of 1950 and the remainder in the spring to fall of 1952, making the Avenger the most numerous aircraft to serve in the RCN.
 The aircraft arrived at a rate of eight or nine per week.

 The RCN selected the Avenger to replace the venerable Fairey Fireflies for the expansion of its prime training and operational weapons delivery system.
 The Avenger had a longer range, heavier load carrying capability and rugged construction, however, the biggest advantage of the change in policy was easy procurement of spare parts.